slatedocs/slate/source/includes/api/_api.md

 |acceleration_y|m/s2|
 |acceleration_z|m/s2|

-## Send text data to analyse emoji & text sentiment
+## Send text data to analyse emoji and text sentiment

 This endpoint allows users to send strings of text to our service for emotional sentiment analysis.